DYuusha/pokecomplete/README.md

 Team has all the teams that you make in the app, and a button with which you can delete them.

+The application has a custom font called Lato.

 That's all folks.